|What is a reserve?

 Why do I need a reserve?

 Reserves are intended as a backup in the event that your wing sustains an unrecoverable malfunction.
-These incidents are extremely rare and the most occur during aerobatics or very thermic conditions an advanced wings.
+These incidents are extremely rare and the most occur during aerobatics or very thermic conditions, and are more likely on high aspect ratio wings.

 Who flies with a reserve?